supergrass71/debloat_samsung_android/README.md

 # OneUI Debloat Script

+## What this does

+1. Removes Samsung bundleware / crapware from your phone
+2. If all procedures are done, speeds it up considerably (UI interactions, boot up time)
+3. Note that even light debloat may remove some of your wanted features - I am currently working to identify what each removed thing does on the modified light debloat

+## What this doesn't do
+1. Improve battery life..... you may have to charge it more!
+(Exynos user)

 ## How to use Script:
 Just download the latest release, extract the zip file and run the script.
 To run the script, connect phone to PC through ADB.